THUDM/grb/README.md

 ![GRB](https://github.com/THUDM/grb/blob/master/docs/source/_static/grb_scenario.png)

 GRB provides a unified evaluation scenario for fair comparisons between attacks and defenses.
 The scenario is **Black-box**, **Evasion**, **Inductive**, **Injection**.
 Take the case of a citation-graph classification system for example.
-The platform collects labeled data from previous papers and trains a GNN model.
+The platform collects labeled data from previous papers and trains a GML model.
 When a batch of new papers are submitted, it updates the graph and uses the trained model to predict labels for them.

 * **Black-box**: Both the attacker and the defender have no knowledge about the applied methods each other uses.
-* **Evasion**: GNNs are already trained in trusted data (e.g. authenticated users), which are untouched by the attackers but might have natural noises.
+* **Evasion**: Models are already trained in trusted data (e.g. authenticated users), which are untouched by the attackers but might have natural noises.
 Thus, attacks will only happen during the inference phase.
-* **Inductive**: GNNs are used to classify unseen data (e.g. new users), i.e. validation or test data are unseen during training, which requires GNNs to generalize to out of distribution data.
+* **Inductive**: Models are used to classify unseen data (e.g. new users), i.e. validation or test data are unseen during training, which requires models to generalize to out of distribution data.
 * **Injection**: The attackers can only inject new nodes but not modify the target nodes directly.
 Since it is usually hard to hack into users' accounts and modify their profiles.
 However, it is easier to create fake accounts and connect them to existing users.

 ### GRB Leaderboard